-First, the recordings are automatically stored in your Drive and, therefore, are easily shared with your colleagues and students and, likewise, it’s easy for your students to record things and submit them to you, plus it means student data is going to less servers since it’s staying in the Google ecosystem.
+First, the recordings are automatically stored in your Drive and, therefore, are easily shared with your colleagues and students.
+Likewise, it’s easy for your students to record things and submit them to you, plus it means student data is going to fewer servers since it’s staying within the Google ecosystem.

-My favorite part, though, is the automated transcript that is created with your recording. 📝
+My favorite part, though, is the automated transcript created with your recording. 📝

-You can also translate that transcript into any Google Translate supported language.
-The UDL (UDL) here is off the charts.
+You can also translate that transcript into any Google Translate-supported language.
+The UDL (Universal Design for Learning) here is off the charts.
 But, my favorite part, is that you can also edit out parts of the recording by clicking on parts of the transcript and clicking “skip.”
 That edits them right out of the video.

 Now, the catch here is that’s as far as your editing can go.
-If you want to fine tune your video and become a YouTuber, this is not the tool for you.
+If you want to fine-tune your video and become a YouTuber, this is not the tool for you.
 But if you want a screencasting tool for your classroom this may be the right one for you.
-(I should note that the transcript is only there for viewers who are also using Chromebooks.)

 ⭐ This tool is really only optimized for people recording on Chromebooks for viewers who will watch on Chromebooks, so keep that in mind.

 📹 Here is Eric Curts’ video demo of the tool which does a great job showing what it can do.
 This feature, by the way, should be available in all Google accounts when using a Chromebook that’s on Version 103.

 [Video Source: https://youtu.be/hHyPcIHvlxo , Header Image Source: https://blog.google/outreach-initiatives/education/theanywhereschool-overview/]

 Find more updates like this one by tuning into the EdTech News Brief on . . .